vle-forge/vle-project.org/content/documentation/vle-1.1/pyvle.md

 date = "2015-10-28T11:16:42+01:00"
-description = "PyVLE description" keywords = ["python", "pyvle"] title = "pyvle"
+description = "PyVLE description" keywords = ["python", "pyvle"] title = "PyVLE"
 +++

 PyVLE is a [Python](https://www.python.org/) package for using VLE framework into Python.
-It provides features such as loading vpz files, modifying conditions values of models, simulating vle models and recovering simulation results.
+It provides features such as loading VPZ files, modifying conditions values of models, simulating VLE models and recovering simulation results.
 It provides other features regarding the experiment such as modifying duration or seed, obtaining information on models and views.